Things to Do in Avon-by-the-Sea, A Jersey Shore Getaway

 A post shared by Avon By The Sea (@avonbytheseanj)

 Avon’s three-quarter-mile boardwalk underwent a $3 million restoration after Hurricane Sandy.
 With grey decking, towering lampposts, and sea foam blue benches, it’s easily one of the most well-maintained boardwalks on the Jersey Shore (and one of the best for dream-home window shopping).
-Keep walking north and you’ll hit Bradley Beach, Ocean Grove, and Asbury Park.
+Keep walking north, and you’ll hit Bradley Beach, Ocean Grove, and Asbury Park.
 When you’re ready to catch some rays and waves, buy a daily beach badge.

-Visit The Columns | 601 Ocean Avenue
+Visit The Columns | 601 Ocean Avenue North

 Shop at SoulShine Crystals | 440 Main Street